abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Concrete theories, like the theory of evolution, are composed of concrete concepts.
 For example the  concept of a *population*, also called a *gene-pool*, refers to a group of individuals that can interbreed.
 Abstract theories, like set theory, are composed of abstract concepts, like the concept of a set.
 The concept for a set by itself does not refer to anything.
 However, we cannot say that it is empty concept, as there are countless things that can be represented by sets, like for example a gene pools can be (very aptly) represented by sets of individual animals.
 And species of animals can too be represented by set - a set of all populations that can theoretically interbreed.

 You already see how abstract theories may be useful.
 Because they are so simple, they can be used as building blocks of many concrete theories.
-Because they are common, they can be used to unify and compare different concrete theories, by putting these theories in common grounds (this is very characteristic of category theory, as we will see later.)
+Because they are common, they can be used to unify and compare different concrete theories, by putting these theories in common grounds (this is very characteristic of category theory, as we will see later).
 Moreover, good (abstract) theories can serve as *mental models* for developing our thoughts.

 <!-- comic - brain on category theory -->